zeta-chain/cli/docs/index.md

 ```
 Usage: zetachain zetachain withdraw [options]

-Withdraw tokens from ZetaChain to a connected chain

 Options:
   --zrc20 <address>                 The address of ZRC-20 to pay fees
   --receiver <address>              The address of the receiver contract on a
                                     connected chain.
 Non-hex strings will be
                                     automatically encoded to hex.
   --name <name>                     Account name (default: "default")
-  --network <network>               Network to use (choices: "mainnet",
-                                    "testnet", default: "testnet")
+  --chain-id <chainId>              Chain ID of the network
   --private-key <key>               Private key for signing transactions
+  --rpc <url>                       RPC URL of the network
-  --gateway-zetachain <address>     Gateway contract address on ZetaChain
+  --gateway <address>               Gateway contract address on ZetaChain
   --revert-address <address>        Revert address (default:
                                     "0x0000000000000000000000000000000000000000")
   --abort-address <address>         Abort address (default:
                                     "0x0000000000000000000000000000000000000000")
   --call-on-revert                  Whether to call on revert (default: false)
   --on-revert-gas-limit <limit>     Gas limit for the revert transaction
-                                    (default: "7000000")
+                                    (default: "1000000")
   --revert-message <message>        Revert message (default: "0x")
   --tx-options-gas-limit <limit>    Gas limit for the transaction (default:
-                                    "7000000")
+                                    "1000000")
   --tx-options-gas-price <price>    Gas price for the transaction (default:
                                     "10000000000")
-  --call-options-gas-limit <limit>  Gas limit for the call (default: "7000000")
+  --call-options-gas-limit <limit>  Gas limit for the call (default: "1000000")
   --call-options-is-arbitrary-call  Call any function (default: false)
   --yes                             Skip confirmation prompt (default: false)
   --amount <amount>                 The amount of tokens to withdraw